christian-chavez/christian-chavez.github.io/_posts/2023-12-31-underg-repo.md

 title: A repository of my undergraduate studies
 date: "2023-12-27T21:35"
 author: "Christian Chávez"
-description: "This is a collection of resources, suggestions and  recommendations.
+excerpt: "This is a collection of resources, suggestions and  recommendations.
 Here I have collected a lot of study material of the courses I have taken as an undergrad.
 I also share insights and  general recommendations on certain subjects,  specific to the mathematics program of Yachay Tech.
 This collection is designed to assist fellow students in building a stronger math background."
 ---

 _This post is dedicated to the mathematics students of Yachay Tech that are about to start their third year, the year at which they start to see real mathematics._